 - Martin Wheatley, Senior Fellow and author of a new Institute report The Treasury’s responsibility for the results of public spending.

-The discussion will be chaired by Bronwen Maddox, Director of the Institute for Government.
-There will be an opportunity for audience questions.
+The discussion was chaired by Bronwen Maddox, Director of the Institute for Government.
+There was an opportunity for audience questions.

-Join us for a discussion on spending, performance and the role of the Treasury with Sir Michael Barber.
+The Institute for Government hosted a discussion on spending, performance and the role of the Treasury with Sir Michael Barber.